ag2382/quake2-full/README.md

 ### Upgradable weapons

 ### 5 spells to cast
 Players can choose from 5 different spells to activate during a playthrough, each with its own specified cost.
-The spell system is derived from "Zelda II: The Adventure of Link" To see how this system works in more detail, open the console by pressing tilde (~) and type 'spell'.
+Four of these spells have a set duration for 15 seconds.
+All spells include custom UI elements that are fully functional in-game.
+The spell system is derived from "Zelda II: The Adventure of Link".
+To see how this system works in more detail, open the console by pressing tilde (~) and type 'spell'.
 You should see the following:

 ![image](https://user-images.githubusercontent.com/90282143/167352895-158aae8b-4fd3-42d3-b364-92eb1a03d1c4.png)